cakemanager/cakephp-utils/docs/behaviors/stateable.md

 The field is the field where the state should be saved.
 Default set to `state`.

-    $this->Stateable->config('field', 'custom_field');
+    $this->Stateable->config('field', 'status');
+    // our 'state' will now be saved under the field 'status'

 ### States

 This is an array of the available states.
-The key of the array is the name of the state, the value of the area is the integer of the state.
+The key of the array is the name of the state, the value of the array is the integer of the state.
+This value will be saved in your table

 The default states are: